julianjohannesen/first-mern/README.md

 This will start a development server that will serve your React installation.
 It will be served to port 3000 by default.
 Open your browser and open localhost:3000.
 The site should load with some boilerplate.

 NOTE: The NPM start script can be found in package.json.
 You can create other scripts in the same place.
 Other scripts will require a slightly different syntax to start.
-Use `npm run myscript`.
+Use `npm run myScript`.

-These are the scripts that come with the Create React App install.
+These are the scripts that come with the Create React App installation.

 ```js
 "scripts": {